wobsoriano/tanstack-ripple-query/README.md

-# Ripple Basic Template
+# Ripple TanStack Query

-A minimal Ripple application template with TypeScript and Vite.
+A minimal example of using TanStack Query with Ripple

 ## Getting Started